ARE Series: Project Development & Documentation | PPD

 IBC - egress distances, clearances, door widths, occupancy classifications, and separations

-ARE 5 Review Manual - This manual was key for my studying for each exam.
-The book breaks down each section of the exam with study material, it's so incredibly helpful!
+ARE 5 Review Manual - This manual breaks down each section of the exam with study material.

 Sun, Wind, & Light - This book is critical for this exam!
 Don't skip it.
 It's also a great book for your studio, so it's worth the investment.
 I have heard the 2nd edition is better than the 3rd, but I have the 3rd and it is great.

-Practice Practice Practice - Ballast practice exams, Designer Hacks, Archizam, Hyperfine
+Practice Practice Practice: The ABC Club, Ballast practice exams, Designer Hacks.
+Hyperfine

-Filler Words Read the questions of the exam VERY carefully.
+Filler Words: Read the exam questions VERY carefully.
 They will try to add extra information or filler words in the questions just to add noise to your head.
 Cross out any information that isn't relevant to what they are actually asking.
 Don't get bogged down by unnecessary information.

 Hold Yourself Accountable!
 Schedule it, create an incentive for yourself, join a study group...do anything to hold yourself accountable.
 It's so easy to put off taking the exam, so design a way to make it harder for yourself to push it aside.